 - ATP (Adenosine Triphosphate) → cAMP (catabolite activator protein) → Jun/Fos (oncogenic transcription factors) → AP-1 (activator protein transcription factor stimulates gene transcription)

-The current and widely accepted proposal is that the low level visible red to near infrared light (NIR) energy is absorbed by mitochondria and converted into ATP for cellular use.
+The current and widely accepted proposal is that low level visible red to near infrared light (NIR) energy is absorbed by mitochondria and converted into ATP for cellular use.
 In addition, the process creates mild oxidants (ROS), which leads to gene transcription and then to cellular repair and healing.
 The process also unclogs the chain that has been clogged by nitric oxide (NO).
 The nitric oxide is then released back into the system.
 Nitric oxide is a molecule that our body produces to help its 50 trillion cells communicate with each other.
 This communication happens by transmission of signals throughout the entire body.
 Additionally, nitric oxide helps to dilate the blood vessels and improve blood circulation.

 The correct wavelength for the target cells or chromophores must be employed (633-810 nm).
 However, if the wavelength is incorrect, optimum absorption will not occur.
 Thus, as the first law of photobiology, the Grotthus-Draper law, states — without absorption there can be no reaction.